Anchorsify/Anchorsify.github.io/_projects/Raiton.md

 - Seal Speed: 12, +4 per clone
 - Requires: Bunshin no Jutsu

 Effects: You can create up to two clones.
-These function like regular bunshin, but may take the actions listed below.
-Additionally, anyone who destroys a Lightning Clone with a melee attacks takes this technique's damage automatically.
+Anyone who destroys a Lightning Clone with a melee attack takes this technique's damage automatically.
+These function like regular bunshin, except that they have (and pay for) their own Fatigue costs, and may perform the following additional actions:

  - [ X AP ] Move: Your clones can move, with X being half the speed of the Move action they take.
- - [ 4 AP ] Basic Unarmed: A basic unarmed attack, using your attributes.
+ - [ X AP ] Basic Unarmed: A basic unarmed attack, using your attributes.
+X is half the Speed of the attack.
  - [ X AP ] Basic Weapon: You may transfer any number of weapons to your Raiton Bunshin when you create them.
 They may attack with those weapons, using your abilities.
 X is half the Speed of the attack.
  - [ X AP ] Multi-Throw: Should be self-explanatory.
 X is half the Speed of the multi-throw.
  - [ X AP ] Raiton Ninjutsu: The clone must first perform the handseals, at the regular speed, costing AP equal to half the technique's modified Seal Speed.
 It then costs X AP, where X is half the technique's Speed.
-They cannot, however, use Raiton Bunshin.

 #### --( Gian - False Darkness )--
 After completing the handseals the user forms a large, spear shaped bolt of lightning which can be directed at distant targets.
 One of this technique's advantages is its ability to be used in rapid succession, allowing for rapid long-range bombardment.